Facundo-Martin/Freact-Docs/docs/Production React/project-configs.md

 ESLint statically analyzes your code to quickly find problems.
 It is built into most text editors and you can run ESLint as part of your continuous integration pipeline.

-The first step to configure eslint is to initialize a configifuration file.
-This can be done from the CLI with the following command:
+The first step to configure [ESLint](https://eslint.org/) is to initialize a configifuration file.
+This can be done with the following command:

 ```JavaScript
 npm init @eslint/config